analyses current Vitamin B12 levels and identifies deficiency as well as risk of deficiency

 Vegans & vegetarians are at a high risk of Vitamin B12 deficiency because a plant-based diet does not contain any Vitamin B12.
 Testing once a year is strongly recommended.

 During pregnancy, the body requires more Vitamin B12 than normal.
 Get tested to make sure that you have not developed a deficiency, especially if you follow a plant-based diet.

-Medications such as PPI (for x), H2 blockers (for x) as well as Metformin (for diabetes) can lead to Vitamin B12 deficiency.
+Medications such as PPI and H2 blockers (for heartburn and other acid-related disorders) as well as Metformin (for diabetes) can lead to Vitamin B12 deficiency.

 You have a high risk of vitamin B12 deficiency if you have Morbus Crohn or had a gastric bypass surgery, because your body cannot absorb Vitamin B12 well.